arunwebber/browser-notepad/README.md

 Since this is a browser-based application, there is no installation required.

-1. Clone or download this repository.
+1. Clone or download this repository  .
 2. Open the `index.html` file in your browser to start using the notepad.